 If a Travel Suspension Condition occurs while a student is in an affected country or region, the university reserves the right to end its sponsorship at that time, and to require the student to end the trip and leave the country.
 Such determinations will be made on a case-by-case basis by the ITOC Executive Body.
 If a student is permitted to travel to countries or regions for which a Travel Suspension Condition applies, the student will be required to sign an acknowledgement and waiver form, indicating in part that (s)he has read any applicable travel warnings and understands the potential associated risks of traveling abroad but is voluntarily choosing to travel despite those risks.

 B. Faculty and Staff International Travel

-All faculty and staff are strongly encouraged to register their University-Sponsored or Supported International Travel in the WU International Travel Registry.
+All faculty and staff must register their own University-Sponsored or Supported International Travel in the Washington University MyTrips International Travel Registry.

 Faculty and staff are strongly cautioned against, but not prohibited from, traveling to or remaining in countries or regions for which a Travel Suspension Condition applies.
 However, no one may be required by a faculty member, advisor, or supervisor to travel to or through any country or region for which a Travel Suspension Condition applies prior to departure.

 Faculty or staff traveling with university funding to pursue research, study or other university-related business in a country for which a Travel Suspension Condition applies are required to notify their Dean (or designate), Chair, or supervisor and to provide all travel, lodging and contact information by entering their travel into the MyTrips International Travel Registry no less than 3 weeks prior to departure.
 The ITOC Executive Body will make a recommendation to the relevant dean and/or the University Provost whether to fund, award credit for, or otherwise sponsor or support travel of faculty and staff to countries or regions for which a Travel Suspension Condition exists, taking into account the distinct educational and research objectives of the employee.